5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 ## Use Cases
 1. **Installing macOS 11.3+** on systems with unsupported CPUs and SMBIOSes/Board-IDs
 2. **Enabling System Updates**.
-As a side effect, you can use these patches to workaround issues with System Updates in macOS 11.3 and newer when using an SMBIOS of a Mac model with a T1/T2 security chip, such as:
+As a side effect, you can use these patches to workaround issues with System Updates in macOS 11.3 and newer when using an SMBIOS of a Mac model with a T1/T2 security chip, such as (value in brackets = `SecureBootModel`):

 	- MacBookPro15,1 (`J680`), 15,2 (`J132`), 15,3 (`J780`), 15,4 (`J213`)
 	- MacBookPro16,1 (`J152F`), 16,2 (`J214K`), 16,3 (`J223`), 16,4 (`J215`)